j-griffith/cinder/contrib/block-box/README.md

 variables are provided and can be passed to make using the `-e` option to control things like naming and image tags.
 See the Makefile for more info.

+WARNING Current versions of Docker don't provide a method to override the FROM directive (base image) in a Dockerfile.
+This creates some problems if you try and specify an image tag of your own for the base image.
+For now we're leaving out the option to specify your own tag but the next release of Docker should allow this and we'll provide the option then.
+LOCI images should be built for not, and NOT pulled from dockerhub or registry until we have an automated test/build system in place.

 If you're going to utilize an external storage device (ie not using LVM), all you need to build is the base Cinder image.
 Set the variable in the Makefile to choose the Cinder Branch you'd like to use and Platform then simply run: